January 28

 Spurgeon’s Daily Help

-The imagination will sometimes fly up to God with such a power that eagles' wings cannot match it.
-It sometimes has such might that it can almost see the King in His beauty, and the land which is very far off.
-But if it is potent one way, it is another, for imagination has taken us down to the lowest
+The imagination can sometimes soar to God with such power that even eagle’s wings cannot match it.
+It can be so strong that it almost seems to see the King in His beauty and the distant land.
+But just as it can lift us high, it can also take us to the lowest places on earth.
+Yet, I rejoice in knowing

-plains of earth.
-But I rejoice and think of one thing, that I can cry out when this imagination comes upon me.
+one thing: that I can cry out when my imagination overwhelms me.
 So it is with the Christian.
 If he cries out, there is hope.
-Can you chain your imagination?
-No; but the power of the Holy Spirit can.
-Ah, it shall do it! and it does do it at last, it does it even on earth.
+Can you control your imagination?
+No, but the power of the Holy Spirit can.
+Ah, He will do it, and He does it even now, even on earth.

 Public domain content from Daily Help by Charles Spurgeon.